Las Vegas police investigate murder-suicide

 Both were pronounced dead at the scene.

-Homicide detectives determined that the man shot his wife and then himself.
+Homicide detectives determined that the man shot his wife and then himself, police said.

 The Clark County coroner’s office was expected to release the identities of the man and the woman.